 My approach has developed from my years of training, my later work as a senior tutor on counselling and therapy courses, my extensive work with counselling organisations and, most of all, my work with hundreds of clients since 1985.
 It has also been shaped by my life experiences and my own personal journey as a client in therapy.

-Prior to 1985 I worked for 15 years in the editorial department of a national newspaper.
-Then one day I decided to move on and threw myself into the fascinating world of psychology.
+Prior to 1985 I worked for 15 years for a national newspaper.
+Then I moved on and immersed myself in the world of psychology.
 I draw on all those experiences and a host of others in my regular blogs.
 Do feel free to post comments on them.